-Welcome to the X32 PRODUCER User Manual!
+Welcome to the X32 User Manual!
 After years of intense development, we are proud to offer a mixer that combines tremendous power and flexibility with a very user-friendly layout and intuitive workflow that allow you to get up-and-running right away.

-The X32 PRODUCER is a robust-yet-streamlined mixer that features all of the core functionality and processing of BEHRINGER's flagship X32 console in a smaller form factor.
+The X32 is the fully-integrated centerpiece of BEHRINGER's digital mixing, audio networking and processing ecosystem.
+It combines a control surface with streamlined workflow, extensive I/O and signal processing into a compact desktop form factor.
 Employing motorized faders and rotary encoders along with a daylight-viewable TFT screen, the control surface is designed to allow immediate access to critical functions with total and automatic recall of settings.
-Extensive on-board I/O includes Cirrus Logic converters, 96 bidirectional channels over SuperMAC AES50, 16 channels of BEHRINGER's Ultranet personal monitoring and 32 x 32 channels for recording over USB.
+Extensive on-board I/O includes 40 A/D and 24 D/A Cirrus Logic converters, 96 bidirectional channels over SuperMAC AES50, stereo AES/EBU out, 16 channels of BEHRINGER's Ultranet personal monitoring and 32 x 32 channels for recording over USB.

-Abundant analog connectivity is provided via 16 MIDAS-designed digitally-controllable microphone preamps, 6 line-level auxiliary in- and outputs, 8 XLR outputs, stereo TRS monitoring outputs and headphones output.
-Each of the 16 microphone inputs can accept balanced or unbalanced mic or line-level level signals and include switchable phantom power, 72 dB gain range and max +23 dBu level before clip.
-A separate external talkback mic input allows communication to various destinations.
+Abundant analog connectivity is provided via 32 MIDAS-designed digitally-controllable microphone preamps, 6 line-level auxiliary in- and outputs, 16 XLR outputs, stereo monitoring outs on XLR/TRS and dual phones outputs.
+Each of the 32 microphone inputs can accept balanced or unbalanced mic or line-level level signals and include switchable phantom power, 72 dB gain range and max +23 dBu level before clip.
+A separate external mic input and the internal talkback mic allow communication to various destinations.